SaanDev/e-Callisto_FITS_Analyzer/README.md

 - SVG
 - TIFF

+Export handling improvements:

+- Export errors for PDF, EPS, and SVG formats have been resolved
+- On Windows, if the default save location is restricted (e.g., `C:\Program Files`), the user is prompted to select an alternate folder

-This makes the tool ready for scientific publication workflows.
+This ensures smooth operation across operating systems and publication workflows.

 ---

-# 12. CME Catalog Viewer (SOHO/LASCO)
+# 15. CME Catalog Viewer (SOHO/LASCO)

 Features:

-- Retrieve daily CME list
+- Retrieve daily CME lists
 - Display CME parameters in a structured table
-- Show associated LASCO movie
+- Show associated LASCO movies
 - Event metadata panel

 ### Example: CME Viewer